prescottprue/react-redux-firebase/CONTRIBUTING.md

 ## Questions

 If you have any questions, create an [issue](issue) (protip: do a quick search first to see if someone else didn't ask the same question before!).
-You can also reach us at hello@react-redux-firebase.opencollective.com.
+You can also reach us on [gitter](https://gitter.im/redux-firebase/Lobby).

 ## Credits